Visiting and live-in care in Stoke-on-Trent

 We’re also extremely proud to be the first and only home care provider to be recognised as a Centre of Excellence by Skills for Care, as well as being fully regulated by the Care Quality Commission (CQC).

 I fell in love with care from the moment I crossed the threshold of my first customer, and I have been fortunate to look after customers with a variety of needs.

 Find out more about care in Stoke

-If you’d like to find out more about the care options that Jenny and her team can provide for you, please get in touch with us on 0178 248 1050, where we’re available to take your call seven days a week.
+If you’d like to find out more about the care options that Jenny and her team can provide for you, please get in touch with us, where we’re available to take your call seven days a week.